Nissan Skyline: Skyline Coupe Aero-Sports Concept, Skyline Aero Package Concept (2008)

-Production

-As of 28 November 2006, sales of the Nissan Skyline sedan reached 4144 units.

-As of 18 December 2006, sales of the Nissan Skyline sedan reached 6612 units.

-As of 16 October 2007, sales of the Nissan Skyline coupe reached 1562 units.

 Marketing

 As part of the Nissan Skyline's 50th anniversary, information on Nissan Skyline could be found in the PlayStation 3 version of the Gran Turismo video game.

 As part of the Nissan Skyline's launch event, a Touch&Feel - New SKYLINE event began in Nissan Gallery.

 As part of the Nissan Skyline's 50th anniversary, a Grand Touring Japan event took place starting on 10 March 2007.
-Following the event, the Grand Touring ~ Legend&Future event was staged at Tokyo Midtown, showcasing 12 generations of the Nissan Skyline.
+Following the event, the Grand Touring ~ Legend & Future event was staged at Tokyo Midtown, showcasing 12 generations of the Nissan Skyline.
 The event continued in Nissan Gallery at Ginza with a chance of winning a Skyline postcard.

 As part of the Nissan Skyline's 50th anniversary, Warner Music Japan published Skyline 50th Anniversary CD, featuring music from Nissan Skyline commercials.
 Skyline model cars had also been produced.

 As part of the Nissan Skyline Coupe launch, a series of 15 accessories under the SKYLINE collection label, including wallet, card case, key ring (leather, engine cover, and 370GT), intelligent key case, Zippo lighter, Skyline Coupe T-shirt (grey), SKYLINE COUPE pins (in vibrant red, brilliant silver, strafia blue, white pearl, super black, fountain blue, and lunar mare silver) went on sale at Nissan online shop beginning October 2007.